SendyPrismanaNurferian/SendyPrismanaNurferian/README.md

 </p>

-- 🔭 I’m currently studying on Sepuluh Nopember Institute of Techology
+- 🔭 I’m studying on Sepuluh Nopember Institute of Techology
 - 📫 How to reach me in DM IG or You can Email Me
 - ✍ You can find my projects here 👍🏻
-- 🔭 I’m currently working on my first book.
+- 🔭 I’m currently working on my life time.
 - 🌱 I’m currently learning c++, python, javascript and others.
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything